-&lt;sup>1 The City Surplus Reserve is treated as an asset; it represents the City's prior shortfall contributions due to the difference between the actual versus the estimated contributions for 2019/2020.
-This difference is taken into account in developing the contribution rate requirement for 2021/2022.
+1 The City Surplus Reserve is treated as a liability; it represents the City's prior excess contributions due to the difference between the actual versus the estimated contributions for 2020/2021.
+This difference is taken into account in developing the contribution rate requirement for 2022/2023.

-Exhibit G: Development of the Fund through June 30, 2020
+Exhibit G: Development of the Fund through June 30, 2021